 Major and Minor Requirements

-- Coursework most similar to ALL-designator courses have the greatest likelihood of being approved for the major/minor and does not have to be related to your’ subplan.
-For example, an Arabic literature/language/culture course may be approved, but an Arabic economics course will not be approved.
+- Coursework most similar to ALL-designator courses have the greatest likelihood of being approved for the major/minor.
+For example, an Arabic literature/language/culture course may be approved, but an Arabic accounting or science course will not be approved.

-- completion of the language requirement for the major or minor
+- completion of the language requirement for the major.

 University of Minnesota

-- The Learning Abroad Center offers at least three scholarships that ALL students pursuing study abroad may be eligible.
-In addition, some programs include special funding for University of Minnesota students.
+- The Learning Abroad Center offers at least three scholarships for which ALL students pursuing study abroad may be eligible.
+In addition, some affiliate programs, including CET and CIEE offer scholarships for students participating on their programs.

 - The Institute for Global Studies at the University of Minnesota is offering Foreign Language & Area Studies (FLAS) Fellowships in African, Asian and International Studies.
 The competition is open to undergraduate, graduate and professional degree students to study a modern, less-commonly-taught language (LCTL) in combination with an area studies course.
 Travel to countries on the US State Department travel warning list are not eligible for FLAS funding.